lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 curl https://raw.githubusercontent.com/CryoByte33/steam-deck-utilities/main/install.sh | bash -s --

-Start Cryoutilities and change all to Recommended, password is gamer as default or what ever you chose. reboot now
+Start Cryoutilities and change all to Recommended, password is what ever you choose by the Installation.
+Reboot now.

-Enjoy your new steamdeck aka ROG ALLY!!!!
+Enjoy your new Steam Deck aka ROG ALLY!!!!

-If you add ROG control as non steam game you can open in gamemaode and change your power preference
+If you add ROG control as Non-Steam Game, you can open it in Gamemode and change your Power-Preference.